George Helm

-George Jarrett Helm Jr. (March 23, 1950 - disappeared March 7, 1977) was a Native Hawaiian activist and musician from Kalama, Molokai, Hawaii.
-He graduated from St. Louis High School on Oahu in 1968.
-While at St. Louis, he studied under Hawaiian cultural experts John Keola Lake and Kahauanu Lake.
-In 1975, he joined the Hui Aloha ʻĀina organization on Molokai, and participated in the formation of the Protect Kahoʻolawe ʻOhana organization to end the U.S. Navy's bombing of the island.
-In 1976, he and nine activists occupied the island.
-On March 7, 1977, he left for Kahoʻolawe and his whereabouts are unknown.
+George Jarrett Helm Jr. (March 23, 1950 – disappeared March 7, 1977) was a Native Hawaiian activist and musician from Molokaʻi, Hawaiʻi.
+He graduated from St. Louis High School on Oahu in 1968, where he studied under Hawaiian cultural experts John Keola Lake and Kahauanu Lake.
+In 1975, he joined the Hui Aloha ʻĀina organization on Molokai and helped form the Protect Kahoʻolawe ʻOhana to end the United States Navy's bombing of the island.
+In 1976, he participated in an occupation of Kahoʻolawe.
+On March 7, 1977, he disappeared while attempting to leave the island.

-Early life and musical career
+Early life

 George Jarrett Helm Jr. was born on March 23, 1950, to George Jarrett Helm Sr. and Melanie Koko Helm.
 He was the fifth of seven children.

-Helm was one of the greatest Hawaiian falsetto vocalists, and he played fast, complex guitar parts while singing in an "almost inhuman" vocal range.
-He was a powerful speaker, writer, and "revolutionary" philosopher who pioneered many Hawaiian sovereignty concepts.
-He was considered, as his posthumous album title suggests, a "True Hawaiian" who surfed, fished, farmed, loved, sang, worshipped, and thought in the ways of old.
+Career

-Activism
+Helm's activism began with the Molokaʻi-based group Hui Alaloa around 1975.
+He became involved with the Protect Kahoʻolawe ʻOhana, a Native Hawaiian-led organization that sought to end the bombing of the island of Kahoʻolawe by the U.S. Navy.

-Helm began his front-line activism in the Molokaʻi-based group Hui Alaloa around 1975, and became deeply involved in Protect Kahoʻolawe ʻOhana, a Hawaiian-led organization that sought to end the bombing of the island of Kahoʻolawe by the U.S. Navy.
-In 1976, nine activists occupied the island of Kahoʻolawe and Helm was one of them.
-He was moved intensely by the power and beauty of the island, and dedicated the rest of his life to fighting for its protection.
+In 1976, he joined nine other activists in occupying Kahoʻolawe to protest military target practice there.